postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ## Creating requests

-Your request can include multiple details determining the data Postman will send to the API you are working with.
+Your requests can include multiple details determining the data Postman will send to the API you are working with.
 At the very least you will need to enter a URL and choose a method, but you can optionally specify a variety of other details.

 You can create a new request from the Postman launch screen, using __New__ &gt; __Request__, or by clicking the __+__ button to open a new tab.

 ![New Screen](https://assets.postman.com/postman-docs/WS-createNew-white-p2.png)

-> When using the launch screen or __New__ button, you can first give your request a name and description, and choose / create a collection to save it to.
-Click __Save__ to create your request.
+> When using the launch screen or __New__ button, you can first give your request a name and description, and choose / create a collection to save it in. __Save__ to create your request.
 It will open in a new tab.

 <img alt="Save Request" src="https://assets.postman.com/postman-docs/save-request.jpg" width="400px"/>